 - Put the chopped shrimp in a bowl with the onion, tomato paste, spices, herbs, flour, egg yolk and salt.
 Mix well until thoroughly blended, then cover the bowl and chill in the refrigerator for 30 minutes.

-- Make the soup; heat the olive oil in a large saucepan and saute the sliced onion for 10 minutes, until soft.
+Make the soup; heat the olive oil in a large saucepan and saute the sliced onion for 5 minutes.
+Add the chopped chile peppers and remain cooking until onions and chile are soft, about 5 more minutes.
 Add the chopped garlic and cook until fragrant.
-Add the tomatoes, chiles and cook over low heat for 15 minutes.
+Add the tomatoes, and cook over low heat for 15 minutes

 - Add the fish or chicken stock, bay leaves, salt and pepper, and then bring to a boil.
 Simmer the soup gently for 30 minutes over low heat.